f4exb/sdrangel/Readme.md

 Be also aware that the lower rates (2.5 MS/s or 5 MS/s with modified firmware) are affected by a noise artifact so 10 MS/s is preferable for weak signal work or instrumentation.
 A decimation by 64 was implemented to facilitate narrow band work at 10 MS/s input rate.

+<h2>Airspy HF+</h2>

+[Airspy HF+](https://airspy.com/airspy-hf-plus/) is supported through [my fork of the airspyhf library](https://github.com/f4exb/airspyhf).
+This is needed because SDRangel uses integer samples at its input.
+The original library post processes the integer samples from the device and presents them as float samples without any other option.
+The maintainer of the original airspyhf library not being cooperative I had to keep changes on my own fork.
+There are also a few bug fixes.

+If you use your own location for libairspyhf install directory you need to specify library and include locations.
+Example with `/opt/install/libairspyhf` with the following defines on `cmake` command line:

+`-DLIBAIRSPYHF_LIBRARIES=/opt/install/libairspyhf/lib/libairspyhf.so -DLIBAIRSPYHF_INCLUDE_DIR=/opt/install/libairspyhf/include`

 <h2>BladeRF</h2>

-BladeRF is supported through the libbladerf library that should be installed in your system for proper build of the software and operation support.
+[BladeRF](https://www.nuand.com/) is supported through the libbladerf library that should be installed in your system for proper build of the software and operation support.
 Add `libbladerf-dev` to the list of dependencies to install.

 If you use your own location for libbladeRF install directory you need to specify library and include locations.
 Example with `/opt/install/libbladerf` with the following defines on `cmake` command line: